-As a Five O'Clock Club-certified master career and executive coach and seminar leader, Robert Hellmann leverages the Club's powerful career-management approach, his corporate management background and his years of one-on-one coaching experience to get results for clients in the shortest possible time.
+Robert Hellmann leverages his corporate management background, plus years of experience coaching clients, leading seminars, and delivering training to get results for individuals and organizations in the shortest possible time.
 Services include:

 Career Change, the Job Search, and On-the-job Success

 • "Presentations & Pitch" Training and Executive Coaching for

 Corporations, Institutes of Higher Education, Associations, & Non-Profits

 Rob's insights and commentary appear regularly in major media outlets.

 To learn more about how HCC can help you or your organization, email email@example.com or call 917-825-9595.

 Need a speaker or a Trainer?
 Click to see Rob in action

 What do you do if a hiring manager says you are “overqualified” for a position?
 First, you need to know that what they really mean is a) you’re going to want too much money, b) you’re going to be bored and will leave in six months, or c) you won’t fit into the culture.
 All three of these underlying issues can be addressed with these two approaches: Read more …

 Giving a Presentation?
 7 Ways to Address their #1 Question